||The Petition is closed but

 The photograph from which the illustration above was copied is in the Museum of Barnstaple and North Devon.
 It shows the Manning's butcher's shop at No 74 High Street, Barnstaple.
 The man in the doorway is almost certainly Benjamin himself.

-lace factory machinist, but by the end of his life
+as an ordinary lace factory machinist, but by the end of

-almost everyone in Victorian Pilton and Barnstaple could
+his life almost everyone in Victorian Pilton and

-have told you a story about him.
-Love him or loathe him,
+Barnstaple could have told you a story about him.

 "DEATH OF MR BENJAMIN MANNING -

-early life - he was sentenced to jail as an apprentice
+trouble in early life - he was sentenced to jail as an

-Elizabeth Gribble from Bishops Tawton.
-On the 23rd of
+local woman, Elizabeth Gribble from Bishops Tawton.
+On